tkdlek11112/TIL/Django_restfulAPI_framework.md

 ## __serializer__
 I think, it's very important thing in rest-framework.
 Form in Django is a model what kind of data it has.
 In rest-framework we can use serializer instance of from.
 There are 2-way form, `form` and `modelform`. `Modelform` is more simple and easy to use.

+## __model.serializer__
+If we use model.serializer, It's not assential that makes create and update classes.
+After I change serializer to model.serializer and add `Meta` class, I remove both create and update class, and run.
+It works.